hamajyotan/active_record_compose-example/README.codespaces.md

 ![](doc/application-was-able-to-start.png)

-By default, the container is automatically deleted, but if needed, you can manually delete it from https://github.com/codespaces .
+By default, the codespace is automatically deleted, but if needed, you can manually delete it from https://github.com/codespaces .

 ![](doc/stop-codespaces.png)